Quality Peer Review

 Simplified Submission Process and Easy Reference Capabilities

 We make it easy for you to submit papers through our streamlined online submission process.
 You can enter coauthor information simply using an email list.
 Once your paper is submitted, you can keep track of the editorial process.
 Authors using LaTeX can now write their paper in an AGU template on Overleaf, a cloud-based LaTeX authoring platform.
+Authors can also use Authorea to collaborate with coauthors online using LaTeX or Markdown and then directly submit to AGU journals.

 All articles are enhanced HTML, which includes figure and reference viewers, and links to supporting information.
 PDF versions include reference links to supporting information in an online-friendly format.
 PDFs are enhanced with ReadCube, which makes all text searchable and annotatable and provides simple click-through to author and reference information.